Xenia150232/ROI-Master/README.md

 - **Voice readout (Web Speech API)** — each bot reply is spoken aloud via the browser's native `SpeechSynthesis` API.
 The voice picker prioritises natural, warm female voices (Samantha, Google UK English Female, Karen, etc.).
 A speaker icon in the chat header lets users mute/unmute; preference persists via `localStorage`
 - **Dynamic follow-up pills** — after every AI response, 6 contextual follow-up questions appear as clickable pills derived from the specific assets, categories, and time horizons mentioned in the reply.
 These are generated dynamically from the conversation context — not a fixed list.
 Each response produces different pills tailored to what was just discussed (e.g. after asking about tech stocks you might see pills for semiconductors, AI ETFs, or 10-year comparisons).
 The opening quick-question pills are also randomised on each visit from a pool of 35+ investment topics

-- **Persistent history** — the full conversation is saved to localStorage and restored on return, with charts replayed from stored data
+- **Persistent history** — the full conversation is saved to localStorage and restored on return, with charts replayed from stored data.
+Each chatbot respone analyses all past messages to determine if the next response is related to the previous messages
 - **Visualisation awareness** — the chatbot knows the names and purpose of all 7 dashboard charts and describes what each shows using live dataset figures
 - **Guardrails** — three layers of protection: client-side input blocking, server-side pattern matching, and a hardened system prompt that enforces read-only behaviour and resists prompt injection
 - **IP rate limiting** — each unique IP address is limited to 30 AI calls per UTC day, tracked server-side via the hosting platform's key-value store.
 This cannot be bypassed by clearing browser storage.
 The chat counter shows remaining messages; users who hit the limit see a message directing them to the site owner